 IT Job Market Growth Slows in August

-IT Pros face a mixed job market with a net gain of only 12,400 IT jobs in August - versus the 13,600 jobs added in July and 9,600 in June.
-This shows a slight positive trend - 96 CIOs interviewed feel that hiring will increase significantly six to nine months from now
+IT Pros face a mixed job market with a net gain of only 12,400 IT jobs in August.
+This is a slightly positive trend

 The entire job market in the US did increased by 96,000 jobs in August, but troubling was the fall in the labor market participation rate which fell another .2% to 63.5% with 368,000 dropping out of the labor force.
 Victor Janulaitis.
 The CEO of Janco Associates said, “The year to year comparison of workforce participation shows how deep a hole we are in.
 Until those percentages turn around there will be little hope for a strong recovery. ”